prachinova/audio-to-text/README.md

 *pip install speechrecognition pyaudio pyttsx3*
 ## Run the Script:
 python audio_to_text.py
-##  Give Voice Input: Speak into the microphone; the script will output the recognized text.
+###  Give Voice Input: Speak into the microphone; the script will output the recognized text.

-**Example Command**
-After starting the script, say something like:

-"Create a button labeled 'Submit'."

-The script will transcribe this and display:

-Command recognized: Create a button labeled 'Submit'.

 ##  Notes
 Microphone Access: Ensure your device has a working microphone.